June 28, 2015 Damon Hayhow

 Strength Coaches

 It takes an extraordinary coach to structure training regimes and develop exercise techniques that enable clients to reliably lift ever more weight, to the limits of human potential.
 It is an extreme, rare talent that most certainly does not come from textbooks.
 Nor does it come automatically with time.
-It requires years of personal dedication to the craft; the ability to mix art and intuition with a lot of science; volumes of trial and error case studies; obsessive focus; and constant, restless dissatisfaction with results.
+It requires years of personal dedication to the craft; a special awareness and articulation of observed reality; the ability to combine art and intuition with a lot of science; volumes of trial and error case studies; obsessive focus; and constant, restless dissatisfaction with results.

-Becoming an exceptional strength coach takes that same rare kind of passion and nous as found in the people who lead industries or create disruptive technologies; though usually without the same financial return.
-And, like with the invention of any truly disruptive technology, the essence of a strength coach’s success is that exceedingly rare ability to simplify.
-All exceptional teachers are exceptional for their ability to make things that are intrinsically hard, easier.
+The essence of a strength coach’s success is that exceedingly rare ability to simplify.
+Like the best teachers in any field, they are exceptional for their ability to make things that are intrinsically hard, easier.
 It is the same goal as virtually everything in nature: make easier that which is currently hard, so as to make possible that which is currently impossible.

-Like in other industries, compared with the best, most professional coaches are not particularly good.
+Like in other industries, compared with the best, the majority of professional coaches are not particularly good.
 Most will actually fail to achieve much beyond mediocre strength performances for themselves or their clients.
-Like in other industries, most coaches will simply copy what others before them have said, adding nothing but diluting a lot.
+Like in other industries, most coaches will simply copy what others before them have said, adding nothing but subtracting a lot.
 Most will focus so hard on the difficulty and complexity of lifting heavy weights that they will forget that their job is actually to make it easier.

 Is there any greater existential metaphor than lifting an object that you absolutely could not budge a few short weeks ago?
 It really is an astounding achievement; biologically, psychologically, spiritually and physically.

-Faced with a lack of talent to overcome the difficulty and complexity of lifting heavy weights, some coaches have turned to teaching people how to struggle to lift light weights.
+Faced with a lack of talent to overcome the difficulty and complexity of lifting heavy weights, many coaches have turned to teaching people how to struggle to lift light weights.
 In other words, they coach people on how to be weak.
 Instead of making something hard into something easier, they make something easy into something hard and try to sell the transformation as being equivalent.
 It is not.
 It is the opposite.
-It not only lacks similar virtue; it is evil and deceitful.
+It not only lacks similar virtue; it is evil and deceitful; like all woke ideas.

-In case it needs to be stated, lifting light weight is not hard.
+In case it needs to be stated, a dude in a dress is not a woman, and lifting light weight is not hard.
 You do not need to learn how to lift less or lift slowly; you can already lift as little as you like, as slowly as you like.
 Artificially making light weights seem hard is not a positive achievement.
 It is akin to learning how to make mathematical equations more complex in order to get the wrong answer.
 Developing the ability to disingenuously make something more difficult than it needs to be – thereby making the possible, impossible – is anathema to the objective of virtually every natural law of the universe.
 It is not righteous or virtuous to struggle to lift less than you can lift.
 It is either dishonest, dumb or both.

 Justifications for Weak Coaching